 Boy, 16, dies after being shot in south London

-Police were called at 3.21pm to reports of a shooting in Paradise Road, Clapham.
+Police were called at 3.21pm to reports of a shooting in Paradise Road, Stockwell.

-A 16-year-old boy has died after being shot in Clapham, south London, on Tuesday afternoon, the Metropolitan Police said.
+A 16-year-old boy has died after being shot in Stockwell, south London, on Tuesday afternoon, the Metropolitan Police said.

 Police were called at 3.21pm to reports of a shooting in Paradise Road.